-Ethics is there to minimize harm and to insure that the research participants are not subjected to any risk and exposure due to improper method of protecting privacy.
-In relation to the research work, the researcher informed each participant about the study, all of them were voluntarily participate in filling, and being filled the questioners.
-The responses of each participant kept confidentially, and research findings are purely the results of the analysis of the collected data.
+Ethics is there to minimize harm and to insure that the research participants will not be subjected to any risk and exposure due to improper method of protecting privacy.
+In relation to the research work, the researcher inform each participant about the study, all of them will be voluntarily participate in filling, and being filled the questioners.
+The responses of each participant keep confidentially, and research findings are purely the results of the analysis of the collected data.
 There are no intentionally unacknowledged issues of other works incorporated in my thesis.

-CHAPTER FOUR

-RESULTS AND DISCUSSION
+CHAPTER FOUR RESULTS AND DISCUSSION